Sanjana-sriv/CyberGuard/README.md

-# 🛡 CyberGuard - Your Digital Security Companion
+# 🛡 CyberGuard - Your Digital Shield against Cyber Threats

 CyberGuard is an Android application designed to empower users with the knowledge and tools needed to stay secure in the digital world.
 Built using *Kotlin* and *Firebase*, the app provides a holistic approach to cybersecurity awareness, threat detection, and safe browsing practices.